devkimittal/harness-core/README.md

 2. Download and Install Java 8

-   *Note: Brew will download and install the latest version of OpenJDK/JRE, its recommended to install OpenJDK/JRE_1.8.0_242 to be in sync with the version everyone is using in the team.*
+   *Note: Brew will downlosddffvad and install the latest version of OpenJDK/JRE, its recommended to install OpenJDK/JRE_1.8.0_242 to be in sync with the version everyone is using in the team.*

    To setup the recommended version, download the OpenJDK 1.8-242 (jdk8u242-b08) JRE .pkg from [AdoptOpenJDK](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/tag/jdk8u242-b08) and install it.
 Make sure to update `JAVA_HOME` and `PATH` accordingly (see step 5).